Lorriu/java-api-assessment/src/main/java/com/cbfacademy/apiassessment/cocktailapi/README.md

 1. A test to search the cocktails by Price
 1. A test to check the random cocktail method selected a random cocktail.
 1. A test to check the when searching cocktail by name the correct cocktail was selected
+1. A test to check the file path was valid
+1. A test to check the data was being loaded from the JSON file

 ## Store the data in a JSON file